 event is to designate the systems as Imperial Client States, with advanced

-applied for such status in the past.
-Comments from the embassies of the
+already applied for such status in the past.
+Comments from the embassies

-Zhodani Consulate have been disapproving of moves which might destabilize
+of the Zhodani Consulate have been disapproving of moves which might

-the region in the future while comments from the Federation of Arden have
+destabilize the region in the future while comments from the Federation of

 As that story played out, Mikah sarcastically asked, "How come they didn't see this coming?" as she joked about the vaunted Zhodani psychic powers.
 Surely, she felt, their precognitive psychics should have known this would happen.
 The other's laughed as this was a regular joke in Imperial circles whenever an engagement between Imperial and Zhodani forces ended with an Imperial victory.